x37v/xnorseq/README.md

 Sequencer in progress

-using c++11.. not likely to be real-time safe
+using c++11.. not likely to be real-time safe, ever

 Schedules/Groups should not contain tick state, they should just contain the